hirosystems/docs/docs/get-started/running-api-node.md

 ## Prerequisites

 Running a node has no specialized hardware requirements.
-Users have been successful in running nodes on Raspberry Pi boards and other system-on-chip architectures.
+Users have been successful in running Stacks Blockchain and Stacks Blockchain API nodes on Raspberry Pi and other system-on-chip architectures.
 In order to complete this procedure, you must have the following software installed on the node host machine:

 - [Docker](https://docs.docker.com/get-docker/)